Best Practices for Recruiting and Hiring Employees in Mexico

 Of course, the very first step for recruiting and hiring employees in Mexico is to become registered with IMSS as an employer and ensure your hiring practices are in line with the federal labor law.
 Because this process can be complicated, it’s one more reason that many foreign direct investors opt to begin manufacturing in Mexico under a shelter service provider’s umbrella.
 Some shelter service companies offer varying levels of human resources support, including recruitment steeped in knowledge of local best practices.

 While there is much competition in Mexico for skilled manufacturing employees, a well-planned recruitment and retention strategy can help employers stand apart.
-Plus, with the aid of an experienced partner, the process of staffing the new production plant can be achieved in as little as 30 to 60 days.
+With the aid of an experienced partner, the process of staffing the new production plant can be achieved in as little as 30 to 60 days.

 x